abingham/bark-spider/README.md

 ## Quickstart

-The first thing you need to do is clone this repository and update the
+The first thing you need to do is clone this repository:
-submodules:

     git clone git@github.com:sixty-north/bark-spider
     cd bark-spider
-    git submodule init
-    git submodule update

 Now, you can do the rest of the setup with Vagrant or manually.